florian/HNClient/README.md

 - Things that are overlooked by most HN apps weren't forgotten, stuff like displaying HN polls, rendering PDFs or not showing a website for Ask HN posts
 - Automatically loads new articles if you scrolled down far enough
-- It's Open Source, you can change it however you like! :)
+- It's Open Source + [Free Software](https://www.gnu.org/philosophy/free-sw.html), you can change it however you like! :)

 ![](https://i.imgur.com/L3eyTqZ.png)
 ![](https://i.imgur.com/4e36YVo.png)